DeclanChidlow/vale.rocks/src/posts/china-gaming.md

 - [Game for Peace/Peacekeeper Elite](https://gp.qq.com/main.shtml) is Tencent's version of PUBG.
 There are reductions in violence such as players not dying when eliminated, instead just waving goodbye.

-- LuoBuLeSi was China's version of [Roblox](https://roblox.qq.com) that only operated for a few months in 2021, launching in July and closing in December, likely due to the open-ended nature with user-generated content being deemed too difficult to moderate.
-The play time limits also likely had severe impact on Roblox's primary demographic.
+- LuoBuLeSi was China's version of [Roblox](https://roblox.qq.com) that only operated for a few months in 2021, launching in July and closing in December, likely due to the open-ended nature, with user-generated content being deemed too difficult to moderate.
+The playtime limits for minors also likely had severe impact on Roblox's ability to reach its primary demographic.
 At the time of publication, it has been confirmed to be returning in 2026.

 This is just a small selection, for these are just some of the cases of games having Chinese variants that I find more interesting.
 Almost every game that is made available within China sees some degree of change to comply with regulations, even if that is just tweaking a few icons.